-To help overcome this, Dr. Tamber has discerned 12 practice-based principles for how to build a bridge between the health sector and communities.
+In response to these two observations, he founded the Creating Health Collaborative, a highly-curated, annual meeting of community-oriented practitioners.
+Through the meetings, and his wider research, Dr. Tamber identified 12 practice-based principles for how to build a bridge between the health sector and communities.

 Dr. Tamber is the former Medical Director of Map of Medicine, a company that produced 'clinical pathways' to improve the flow of patients through health care systems.
-He's also the former Editorial Director for Medicine for BioMed Central, the company that disrupted academic publishing by making open access commercially sustainable.
+He's also the former Editorial Director for Medicine for BioMed Central, the company that disrupted academic publishing by pioneering open access publishing and making it commercially sustainable.
 He started his career as an editor at The BMJ (formerly known as the British Medical Journal).